 Femoropopliteal (fem-pop) bypass surgery is used to bypass diseased blood vessels above or below the knee.

 To bypass the narrowed or blocked blood vessel, blood is redirected through either a healthy blood vessel that has been transplanted or a man-made graft material.
 This vessel or graft is sewn above and below the diseased artery so that blood flows through the new vessel or graft.

 Before you have surgery, the doctor will determine what type of material is best suited to bypass the blood vessel.
 Whenever possible, the surgeon will choose to use an existing piece of vein taken from the same leg.
 Man-made graft materials (such as polytetrafluoroethylene [PTFE] or Dacron) are more likely to become narrowed again, but they are still effective.

-The section of vein or man-made blood vessel graft is sewn onto both the femoral and popliteal arteries so that blood can travel through the new graft vessel and around the existing blockage(s).
+The section of vein or man-made blood vessel graft is sewn onto both the femoral and popliteal arteries so that blood can travel through the new graft vessel and around the narrowed or blocked area.

 General anesthesia or an injection in the spine (epidural) is used for this surgery.
 General anesthesia will cause you to sleep through the procedure.
 An epidural prevents pain in the lower part of the body.

 What To Expect After Surgery